-Working-from-home: 'We get more done in the office'
+Working from home: 'We get more done in the office'

 However, other firms had successfully adopted hybrid working models before the latest guidance came in.
 And some workers say they feel happier, more productive and safer working remotely as Covid spreads.

-"For me it's not a big deal because I can do lots of work from home.
+"For me, it's not a big deal because I can do lots of work from home.
 I'm OK with it," one commuter told the BBC.

 Lynne Ingram, managing associate at the law firm Freeths, said: "You hear people say they are more productive in the office, but you also see employees saying they are working longer hours because they are working from home.